jzakilla/bookfinder/Readme.md

 			1. For use on the local computer only: `flask run`
 			2. For use on the local network: `flask run --host=0.0.0.0`
 	2. Using Docker.
-		1. Once created instructions for downloading and running docker image.
+		1. Install docker and docker-compose
+		2. Navigate to the bookfinder/docker directory and run `docker-compose up -d`